GuidanceMantras/GuidanceMantras/README.md

 - Be a part of kids, when they are studying at home at-least until 18/19 years old.
 - When kids become youger, ask them about goal, ask them about their financial management, financial situation
 - Train kids for each and everything things in life such as,
+    1. Life
-    1. Education
+    2. Education
-    2. Exam
+    3. Exam
-    3. Study
+    4. Study
-    4. Competative exams
+    5. Competative exams
-    5. Mentality
+    6. Mentality
-    6. Money and Time Management
+    7. Money and Time Management
-    7. Angry And Stress Management
+    8. Angry And Stress Management
-    8. Behaviour
+    9. Behaviour
-    9. Personality
+    10. Personality
-    10. Speaking
+    11. Speaking
-    11. Patience
+    12. Patience
-    12. Dealing with People
+    13. Dealing with People
-    13. Health
+    14. Health
-    14. Friends circle
+    15. Friends circle
-    15. Good Habits
+    16. Good Habits
-    16. Emotional intelligence
+    17. Emotional intelligence
-    17. Physical and Mental Fitness
+    18. Physical and Mental Fitness
+    19. Gratitude
+    20. Self-Control Mind Control, Self Management and Self-Organised
+    21. Financel Management

   - Teach/train kids not to react to anything very fast whatever in life
   -